batra98/letter-boxed-solver/README.md

 Wisc ID: 9087090024
 Email: gbatra3@wisc.edu

+I have completed all the parts of the question.

 ## Implementation Details

 ### Board

+- read input line by line using `getline`.
 - keep a track of the char positions (line number indexed 0) in `int: position_map` and whether a char has been used in `bool: is_char_used` arrays which are of size 26 each.
 - read the board char by char checking for invalid chars and repetitions.